 These steps shouldn’t take more than 10-15 minutes and could make the difference in damage caused by hurricanes.
 Your help in completing these items is needed and greatly appreciated by the cottage Owner and Outer Beaches Realty.

+Exit the Island to the north only!
+Police will direct you to the quickest safe route when you reach the traffic light at Whalebone Junction (first traffic light north of the Island).
+Prior to leaving the cottage, complete the Hurricane Preparation Checklist below.
 Upon leaving the Island, you may either stay at a motel inland or return home.
 Keep in mind that the first people to evacuate will get the closest motel rooms and avoid traffic tie-ups.
 The longer you wait, the farther you’ll have to travel to find accommodations.
 After the storm passes, you may call our office or local authorities to see if you can return.
 If so, we are glad to have you come back and enjoy the rest of your vacation.

 There will be NO REFUNDS OR CREDITS FOR HURRICANE EVACUATIONS.
 Whether you own property, run a business, or rent a cottage on Hatteras Island, the threat of a hurricane is always present during certain months of the year, and we all assume this risk.
 Therefore, we suggest you consider Travel Protection Insurance to secure your vacation investment and eliminate your financial risk.
 There will be no refunds of any kind for hurricane evacuations.
 According to the North Carolina Vacation Rental Act, in the event of a mandatory evacuation, “The tenant shall not be entitled to a refund if: i.e. prior to the Tenant taking possession of the property, the Tenant refused insurance offered by the landlord or real estate broker that would have compensated him or her for losses or damages resulting in loss of use of the property due to a mandatory evacuation order; or i.e. the Tenant purchased insurance offered by the landlord or real estate broker.”
 This means that no refunds will be given either by Outer Beaches Realty or the landlord if you either buy or refuse to buy insurance.
 Please consider travel protection insurance, which will reimburse you for lost vacation time, to avoid this risk.